CenturyLinkCloud/APIDocs/Power Operations/pause-server.md

   "attachments": []
 }}}

 Sends the pause operation to a list of servers and adds operation to queue.
-(See <a href="http://www.centurylinkcloud.com/knowledge-base/servers/descriptions-of-servergroup-power-commands/">Description of Server Group Power Commands</a> for details on how the pause operation is used.)
+(See [Description of Server Group Power Commands](http://www.centurylinkcloud.com/knowledge-base/servers/descriptions-of-servergroup-power-commands/) for details on how the power off operation is used.)
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It